robotics-upo/localization_launchers/README.md

 How to use the project.
 ---
-Copy the following lines to clone the repository and compile it:
+Copy the following lines to create a workspace, clone the repository and compile it:
 ```
+    mkdir -p ~/launcher_ws/src
+    cd ~/launcher_Ws/src
     git clone https://github.com/robotics-upo/localization_launchers.git
+    cd ..
     colcon build --symlink-install --packages-select localization_launchers
     source install/setup.bash
 ```